grepdisc/communitycanvases/_pages/earthday2024.md

 ## Thank you

 Thank you to everyone who participated in WNY Trash Mobs' Earth Day Clean Up Challenge 2024 in any capacity.
 We have reviewed the amazing photos and assigned prizes.
-We are in the process of reaching out to the teams and people who tagged us or emailed photos to distribute prizes.
+We have delivered the prizes to many teams and people who tagged us or emailed photos.

 <figure style="max-width: 540px" class="align-center">